0422 428 584

 Click-Through RateNormalCan see a reduction of over 90%.

-A penalty puts that traffic at risk.
+A penalty puts all of this at risk:

-• Physical Visits: Fewer customers walking through your door.
+• Physical visits: fewer customers walking through your door

-Competitors Gaining an Edge
+Competitors gaining an edge

 When your business loses visibility from a penalty, your competitors directly benefit.
-They absorb the traffic you lost, which strengthens their authority and improves their customer engagement.
+They absorb the traffic you lost, which strengthens their authority signals and improves their customer engagement metrics.
+That compounding effect makes it harder to recover lost ground.

 Once you understand the effects of a local search penalty, it’s time to act.
 A clear recovery plan is the only way to regain lost rankings, rebuild trust, and stay competitive.